NguyenPham1309/e-commerce-analysis/README.md

 # There are some high-value transactions contributing to the total revenue
 # As the original plot stated, we should not use the average value for typical gross sales by transactions; the median is better
 ```
-**Insight** While the average sale is high ($127) due to a few large transactions, our most representative sale is closer to the median value of $56, which is confirmed by the peak of the log-transformed distribution
+💡**Insight**: While the average sale is high ($127) due to a few large transactions, our most representative sale is closer to the median value of $56, which is confirmed by the peak of the log-transformed distribution

 ❓ **Questions**
 1. A secondary hump around $15 may indicate a point of interest of a 2nd type of transaction